 WHO WE ARE

 Titan has a heritage of over 100 years in the off-highway wheel manufacturing business.
-Since Titan's entrance into the tire market in 1993, we have evolved into a leading global supplier of complete wheel and tire assemblies for off-highway vehicles.
+Since Titan's entrance into the tire market in 1993, we have evolved into a leading global supplier of complete wheel and tire assemblies and undercarriage products for off-highway vehicles.
 Titan's primary markets include agriculture, earthmoving/construction and consumer applications.

 Strategic acquisitions have built Titan into a successful worldwide corporation serving the most respected names in the original equipment industry.
 With that support, Titan is expanding its focus in the off-highway markets.